anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What is the ANY token?

 A. The ANY token is a governance token on the Fusion blockchain.
-It's only purpose at the moment is to allow the election of Anyswap Working Nodes (AWN's), which will take place in late September 2020 and to vote on new coin or token listings on anyswap.exchange.
+It's only purpose at the moment is to allow the election of Anyswap Working Nodes (AWN's), which will take place in late 2020 and to vote on new coin or token listings on anyswap.exchange.
 ANY's are awarded for using the anyswap.exchange platform and for other community rewards and incentives for various aspects of the platform.

 Q. Is ANY an ERC-20 Token?

-A. No. ANY is not, since it is a token on the Fusion blockchain.
-It is a smart contract on Fusion.
+A. ANY originates as a token on the Fusion blockchain.
+It is a smart contract on each of the supported blockchains.

-Q. Can I see ANY in Ethereum wallets like Trustwallet, or MyEtherWallet?
+Q. Can I see ANY in Trustwallet?

-A. No. You have to use a Fusion wallet like `whallet.net`_
+A. Yes if you are on Anyswap Ethereum or Binance Smart Chain.
+For Fusion, you have to use a Fusion wallet like `whallet.net`_ or pwawallet.fantom.network for Fantom.

 Q. Can I send ERC-20 tokens to anyswap.exchange?

-A. No. It is not on Ethereum, so you cannot.
-Anyswap works on the Fusion blockchain.
+A. You can see your ERC20's on the Ethereum Anyswap exchange, but on the other chains you have to use the Bridge to convert them to smart contracts on the respective chain.
+Not all ERC20's can be bridged, only those that are supported.

 Q. How do I send ANY tokens, or other Bridged assets like aUSDT to another wallet?

-A. Use `whallet.net`_
+A. Use `whallet.net`_ or you can use the Bridge in the exchange.
+Ther is also another finction called 'Swap Send', which enables you to both swap and send to another wallet in one operation.
+This can be found under the Swap tab.

 Q. Where can I buy ANY?

 A. You can buy ANY on anyswap.exchange of course, with its FSN-ANY pairing.
-You can also buy ANY on the Hotbit CEX with its `hotbit USDT-ANY`_ pairing.
+You can also buy Fusion chain ANY on the Hotbit CEX with its `hotbit USDT-ANY`_ pairing.

 Q. What is the current price of ANY?